Skip to content

 My continued work with the CRA seems to have reached its logical end.
 Since my son’s diagnosis of being on the Autism Spectrum, we have had to reapply for his Disability Tax Credit every 5 years or so.

 This year, we had to reapply for the Disability Tax Credit (DTC).
 Unfortunately, we let things lapse, thus stopping his RDSP payments (for now).
-My son is now 19 years old, so more paperwork will also need to be done for his RDSP.
+My son is now 19 years old, so more paperwork must be done for his RDSP.
 Given the account is locked, not much can be done.

 We were lucky that we had to redo my son’s Educational Assessment work in December.
 Luckily, the psychologist we had worked with was willing to redo the assessment, even though she normally doesn’t work with older kids.
 While she did this work, she also filled in the T2201 for the CRA.